Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Introduction

 In this work, we investigate the Krylov operator complexity of bulk fields in AdS, focusing on a minimally coupled scalar field in a Rindler-AdS$_{d+1}$ geometry.
+This particular foliation of AdS space admits a dual boundary description in terms of a $d$-dimensional CFT on hyperbolic space~\cite{Czech:2012be}.
+It provides a convenient setup to model the presence of a horizon while preserving the analytic tractability of pure AdS geometries, including, for instance, explicit knowledge of bulk-to-bulk and bulk-to-boundary propagators, which are essential for the calculations in this paper.
 Specifically, we consider the bulk-to-bulk propagator of the scalar field as the autocorrelation function $\phi_0(t)$ in the Lanczos algorithm.
 Our study is aimed at exploring the proposed equivalence between the proper radial momentum of a bulk particle and the rate of change of Krylov complexity associated with boundary operators.

 The proposal that the rate of change of Krylov complexity of boundary operators corresponds to the proper momentum of a bulk particle was initially investigated in the context of AdS$_3$/CFT$_2$~\cite{Caputa:2024sux}.
 Although the proper momentum can be computed for higher-dimensional backgrounds, as demonstrated in~\cite{Fan:2024iop}, the corresponding CFT results have not yet been derived.
 In this work, we explicitly show that this proposal extends to higher-dimensional scenarios, specifically within the Rindler-AdS$_{d+1}$/CFT$_d$ correspondence, obtaining a precise match between calculations on both sides of the duality.